Page Table of Contents

 - HomeGroup won't appear in File Explorer.

-- HomeGroup won't appear in Control Panel, which means that you can't create, join, or leave a homegroup.
+- HomeGroup won't appear in the Control Panel, which means that you can't create, join, or leave a homegroup.

-- HomeGroup won't appear on the Troubleshoot screen when you go to "Settings"> "Update & Security"> "Troubleshoot".
+- HomeGroup won't appear on the Troubleshoot screen when you go to "Settings"> "Update & Security"> "Troubleshoot."

 - You won't be able to share new files and printers using HomeGroup.

-However, even though HomeGroup not working in Windows 10, you can still find other effective workarounds to share files and printers between computers on the same network.
+However, even though HomeGroup is not working in Windows 10, you can still find other effective workarounds to share files and printers between computers on the same network.
 In this article, we will show you how to share files on Windows 10 without HomeGroup via a powerful PC data transfer tool and Windows built-in features.